huijyang/Python-Project/README.md

 Although it was not taught in Intermediate Python, a useful skill for visualizing different data points is to use a different marker.
 You can learn more about them via the Matplotlib documentation or via our course Introduction to Data Visualization with Matplotlib.
 Thus, as a bonus step, try to differentiate guest appearances not just with size, but also with a star!

 All other attributes still apply (data on the axes, color scheme, sizes for guest appearances, title, and axis labels).

+## Project 2: What and Where are the World's Oldest Business
+### Project Description
+An important part of business is planning for the future and ensuring that the business survives changing market conditions.
+Some businesses do this remarkably well and last for hundreds of years.
+In this project, you'll explore data from BusinessFinancing.co.uk on the world's oldest businesses: when were they founded, and which industries do they belong to?

+Like many business problems, the data we'll explore is contained in several different datasets.
+In order to understand the world's oldest businesses, we will first need to use joining techniques to merge our data.
+From there, we can use manipulation tools such as grouping and filtering to answer questions about these historic businesses.

+### Project Task
+1. The oldest businesses in the world
+2. The oldest businesses in North America
+3. THe oldest business on each continent
+4. Unknown oldest businesses
+5. Adding new oldest business data
+6. The oldest industries
+7. Restarurant representation
+8. Categries and continents